Our Bold Predictions for the

 Is a Real Estate Market Crash Coming?

 Our prediction is that there will not be a real estate market crash.
 In the near-term, the world of real estate is experiencing a critical shortage of available homes.
-Because of rising interest rates and high inflation, homeowners are choosing to stay in their homes rather than make a move.
+Because of increased interest rates and high inflation, homeowners are choosing to stay in their homes rather than make a move.
 Many of these people have very low interest rates from many years ago.
 In addition, many potential home buyers are waiting for the market to “crash” as it did in 2007 and 2008.
 This is based on a lot of information in the news media.
 Much of that information is wrong.

 There are a few reasons why we believe another real estate market crash won’t happen: